plone/ploneorg.admin/index.rst

 This is the Plone.org systems documentation, to be used by the `Infrastructure Team`_ and **you** if you would like to help.
-Please send email to `admins@plone.org`_ to request a task, or you can subscribe to the admins mailing list here: http://lists.plone.org/mailman/listinfo/admins.
-You may also find the admins team hanging out in the #plone.org channel on the irc.freenode.net IRC network.
+Please send email to `admins@plone.org`_ to request a task, or you can find the admins team hanging out in the #plone.org channel on the irc.freenode.net IRC network.

 Table of Contents
 -----------------